Gilead-BioStats/gsm/tests/testthat/_snaps/QueryAge_Map_Raw.md

       -- Checking Input Data for `QueryAge_Map_Raw()` --

       x df is not a data.frame()
-      x the following columns not found in df: subjid, qry30fl x NA check not run
+      x the following columns not found in df: subjectname, queryage x NA check not run
       x Empty Value check not run
       x Unique Column Check not run
       x df is not a data.frame()
-      x the following columns not found in df: subjid, siteid x NA check not run
+      x the following columns not found in df: subject_nsv, siteid x NA check not run
       x Empty Value check not run
       x Unique Column Check not run